Skip to main content

 For example, agents can use data to:

-• Understand customer communication preferences, purchasing behavior, and personality
+• Understand customer communication preferences, purchasing behavior, and personality.

-• Identify repeat issues and resolve the customer’s problems faster
+• Identify repeat issues and resolve the customer’s problems faster.

-• Assess their performance
+• Assess their own performance.

-• See how they fit into the team as a whole
+• See how they fit into the team as a whole.

 9. Relationship building